-The drying chamber is designed to provide a sufficient residence time of the product in the chamber, in order to obtain the correct evaporation.
+The drying chamber is designed to provide sufficient residence time for the product in the chamber, in order to obtain the correct evaporation.
 This ensures that the product is not kept too long in the hot air zone, which could cause degradation of the product.
 The shape of the chamber is also a parameter when looking for specific particle sizes and product qualities.

 Internal fluid bed

 The internal fluid bed is an integrated part of the drying chamber.
-The internal fluid bed is often used for secondary drying at lower temperature, which prevents deposits on the conical sides of the chamber.
-The thermal efficiency of the dryer is also improved by this 2. stage drying.
+The internal fluid bed is often used for secondary drying at a lower temperature, which prevents deposits on the conical sides of the chamber.
+The thermal efficiency of the dryer is also improved by this 2. stage of drying.
 The internal fluid bed is widely used within the dairy and food industries where products are often heat sensitive.

 External fluid bed